Cleveland-Cliffs Inc. [CLF] – Analyzing the CLF using Fundamentals and Trend Analysis

 Cleveland-Cliffs Inc. [NYSE:CLF]: Analyst Rating and Earnings

-Equities traders oftentimes stay updated on what leading stock market analysts say about a potential stock purchase.
-When it comes to Cleveland-Cliffs Inc. [CLF], the most recently available average analyst rating is from the quarter that ends in 12/30/2019.
+Equities traders frequently stay up to date regarding what leading market analysts think abopossible stock buy.
+As it relates to Cleveland-Cliffs Inc. [CLF], the latest mean analyst recommendation that’s publicly available is from the fiscal three-month period ending in 12/30/2019.
 On average, stock market experts give CLF an Overweight rating.
-The average 12-month price forecast for this stock is $3.83, with the high estimate being $10.25, the low estimate being $3.50 and the median estimate amounting to $5.15.
-This is compared to its latest closing price of $3.80.
+The average 12-month price forecast for this stock is $4.35, with the high estimate being $10.25, the low estimate being $3.50 and the median estimate amounting to $5.15.
+This is compared to its latest closing price of $4.10.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Cleveland-Cliffs Inc. [CLF] is sitting at 3.40.
 This is compared to 1 month ago, when its average rating was 3.67.